Xenosmilus: Paleobiology

 Xenosmilus has also been theorized by some to have hunted via a "bite and retreat" strategy using its teeth to inflict deep wounds because of the way its canines and incisors could operate as a unit during a bite, leading to Xenosmilus bearing the occasional moniker of "cookie-cutter cat".
+It seems likely, with their muscular builds, that X. hodsonae preyed upon peccaries, due to the large numbers of peccaries found within the same site.

-Studies published in 2022 suggest that Xenosmilus and other machairodonts such as Smilodon were also capable of efficiently removing meat from a kill without damaging their teeth, as evidenced by bite marks on the bones of Platygonus.
-This same study also suggests that machairodonts could consume at least smaller bones when feeding, similar to lions.
+A study published in 2022 suggests that Xenosmilus and other machairodonts such as Smilodon were also capable of efficiently removing meat from a kill without damaging their teeth, as evidenced by bite marks on the bones of Platygonus.
+The same study also suggests that machairodonts could consume at least smaller bones when feeding, similar to lions.

+Because the skeletons were found beside each other, some suspect Xenosmilus was a social mammal.
+According to Martin and colleagues, the cave deposit the specimens were found in may be evidence of denning behavior.